seanpmaxwell/simple-spring-boot/README.md

 #### Todo
-Maybe setup testContainers for creating a test database. https://www.baeldung.com/spring-boot-testcontainers-integration-test
+- Maybe setup testContainers for creating a test database. https://www.baeldung.com/spring-boot-testcontainers-integration-test

+- Setup @ControllerAdvice instead of using try/catch blocks in controllers